Liangchen-0311/Uncertainty-with-Evidence/README.md

-# Code with respect to the paper: Estimating LLM Uncertainty with Evidence.
+# Code about paper: Estimating LLM Uncertainty with Evidence.

 run_model.py is our main program.
 After running, you will get a .json file records the result. plot.py is to plot the result.